Skip to content

 Insomnia Caused By Emotional Trauma

-• First and foremost these patients should be under the care of a therapist.
+• First and foremost, these patients should be under the care of a therapist.

 Insomnia Caused by Poor Feng Shui

-Here are some simple feng shui tips for a good nights sleep:
+Here are some simple feng shui tips for a good night’s sleep:

 • Make sure your bedroom is clean and tidy.

 • You should not have a mirror facing your bed.
-If you can see yourself in the mirror while in bed this will cause insomnia.
+If you can see yourself in the mirror while in bed, this will cause insomnia.
 Take the mirror down and see how you sleep.

-Lastly, check with your doctor to make sure non of your medications are causing your insomnia.
+Lastly, check with your doctor to make sure none of your medications are causing your insomnia.
 Many pharmaceutical drugs have side effects.
 Do your research on the medications you are taking and discuss them with your doctor.
 Never discontinue taking any medication without discussing it with your doctor first.

 Acupuncture And Chinese medicine for Insomnia